Beak: Bill tip organ

 The bill tip organ is a region found near the tip of the bill in several types of birds that forage particularly by probing.
 The region has a high density of nerve endings known as the corpuscles of Herbst.
 This consists of pits in the bill surface which in the living bird is occupied by cells that sense pressure changes.
 The assumption is that this allows the bird to perform 'remote touch', which means that it can detect movements of animals which the bird does not directly touch.
-Bird species known to have a 'bill-tip organ' include ibises, shorebirds of the family Scolopacidae, and kiwis.
+Bird species known to have a 'bill-tip organ' include ibises, shorebirds of the family Scolopacidae, and kiwi.

 There is a suggestion that across these species, the bill tip organ is better-developed among species foraging in wet habitats (water column, or soft mud) than in species using a more terrestrial foraging.
 However, it has been described in terrestrial birds too, including parrots, who are known for their dextrous extractive foraging techniques.
 Unlike probing foragers, the tactile pits in parrots are embedded in the hard keratin (or rhamphotheca) of the bill, rather than the bone, and along the inner edges of the curved bill, rather than being on the outside of the bill.